ymoldabe/backend/wheres-my-pizza/README.md

 Have you ever ordered a pizza through a delivery app and watched its status change from "Order Placed" to "In the Kitchen" and finally "Out for Delivery"?
 What seems like a simple status tracker is actually a complex dance between multiple independent systems.
 The web app where you place your order isn't directly connected to the tablet in the kitchen.

 This is the power of microservices and message queues.
 The challenge is to create a reliable order processing system that can handle a high volume of orders without slowing down.
 A single, monolithic application would quickly become a bottleneck.
 Instead, we distribute the work.
-The `Order Service` takes your order, the `Kitchen Service` cooks it, and a `Notification Service` keeps you updated.
+The `Order Service` takes your order, the `Kitchen Service` cooks it, and a `Notification Subscriber` keeps you updated.
 They don't talk to each other directly; they pass messages through a central mailroom, RabbitMQ.
 This ensures that even if the kitchen is busy, the order service can still take new orders.

 In this project, you will build the core of such a system.
 You will learn how to design services that have a single responsibility and how to orchestrate their collaboration to create a robust and scalable application.